-The aim of the CARISSA project is to improve the uptake and use of regional climate change information in South Asia.
+The aim of the CARISSA project was to improve the uptake and use of regional climate change information across South Asia.

-Through engaging with different user groups (including impact scientists, intermediaries and decision-makers), and collaborating with regional institutions, CARISSA will build on state-of-the-art climate science to better articulate future climate risks and guide adaptation decisions.
+Through engaging with different user groups (including impact scientists, intermediaries and decision-makers), and collaborating with national and regional institutions, CARISSA built on state-of-the-art climate science to better articulate future climate risks and guide adaptation decisions.

-We are working in partnership on this project with the International Centre for Integrated Mountain Development (ICIMOD), the India Institute of Tropical Meteorology (IITM), the Nepal Development Research Institute (NDRI) in India, the Bangladesh University of Engineering and Technology (BUET), the World Food Programme (WFP), the Department of Hydrology and Meteorology (DHM) in Nepal, the Bangladesh Meteorological Department (BMD), the Pakistan Meteorological Department (PMD), the International Centre for Climate Change and Development (ICCCAD), the Institute of Water Modelling (IWM) and the World Meteorological Organization (WMO) Global Framework for Climate Services (GFCS).
+The Met Office ARRCC team worked in partnership on this project with a range of organisations, including: International Centre for Integrated Mountain Development (ICIMOD), India Institute of Tropical Meteorology (IITM), Nepal Development Research Institute (NDRI), Bangladesh University of Engineering and Technology (BUET), World Food Programme (WFP), Department of Hydrology and Meteorology (DHM) Nepal, Bangladesh Meteorological Department (BMD), Pakistan Meteorological Department (PMD), Institute of Water Modelling (IWM), World Meteorological Organization (WMO) Global Framework for Climate Services (GFCS).

-The CARISSA project is focusing on six main activities, determined following engagement with key partners and stakeholders in the ARRCC inception period in late 2018 and early 2019.
+The CARISSA project encompassed seven workstreams, determined following engagement with partners and stakeholders in the ARRCC inception period in late 2018 and early 2019.
 The workstreams were:

-- Activity 1: Training and capacity development: Strengthening the knowledge and capabilities of providers and users of climate projection data.
+- Workstream 1 - Training and capacity development: Strengthening the knowledge and capabilities of providers and users of climate projection data.

-- Activity 3: Enhancing regional climate projection data platforms: Enhancing access and usability of regional climate projection data, primarily through online platforms.
+- Workstream 3 - Enhancing regional climate projection data platforms: Assessing and enhancing access and usability of regional climate projection data, primarily through online platforms.

-- Activity 4: Climate change information services for the water and hydropower sector: Bringing together users, information providers and experts in the areas of hydropower and the water sector to collaborate on improved climate information services for the sector.
+- Workstream 4 - Climate services for the hydropower sector: Bringing together users, information providers and experts in hydropower and the water sector to collaborate on improved climate information services, focusing on Nepal.

-- Activity 5: Information for managing coastal climate risks: Developing new sea level change projections for the South Asia region, and integrating this information into coastal risk assessments and planning decisions.
+- Workstream 5 - Coastal climate services: Developing new sea level change projections for the South Asia region, and integrating this information into coastal risk assessments and planning decisions in Bangladesh and Pakistan.

-- Activity 6: Climate services for food security: Developing climate change and food security outputs for South Asia that will inform policy decision-making at the national and regional scales.
+- Workstream 6 - Climate services for food security: Developing climate change, food security and livelihoods assessments to inform policy decision-making at the national (focusing on Nepal) and regional scales.